- How To Format Your Resume

 • Do use the phone number where an employer can reach you to set up an interview.
 Do make sure your voice mail greeting is professional!

 • Do include an e-mail address.
-Do make sure that the address is professional (for instance, no "email@example.com")!
+Make sure that the address is professional (e.g. "firstname.lastname@example.org" is not appropriate)!

 • Do include a GPA if 3.0 or better (the question of whether to include your GPA is ultimately up to you, but also depends on the industry you are targeting).
 Do consider including your GPA in your major if it is significantly higher than the cumulative GPA.